tomakita/RetroCheck/example/README.md

     }

     @RequestMapping("/userstatus")
-    // The MonitorWith annotation tells pbm where to find the assertion for
+    // The MonitorWith annotation tells RetroCheck where to find the assertion for
     // the userStats method.
     @MonitorWith(UserStatusControllerAssertions.class)
     public UserStatus userStatus(@RequestParam(value="userId") Integer userId)